edrcosta/spell-game-engine/README.md

 This is a second implementation of a game engine fixing arquitectural bugs inside the original engine

-### fixes since 1.0

-- no more setinterval requestAnimationFrame nom bloking rendering
-- image and bitmap manipulation
-- no main screen
-- bimaps are simple objects
-- render only when needed

 ## Como contribuir?

 1 - só baixe modifique e crie uma pull request